rudnitskih/angular-koala-app/readme.md

-# Example of application using AngularJS and SWAPI.org
+# Example of application using AngularJS and SWAPI.co
 ## Prepared for Koala project

+Run ```npm install``` and serve static server on project directory

 [Best static web-server](http://stackoverflow.com/a/16350826)